 Low white blood cell count

-The definition of low white blood cell count varies from one medical practice to another.
-In general, for adults a count lower than 4,000 white blood cells per microliter of blood is considered a low white blood cell count.
-For children, that threshold varies with age.
+What's low in white blood cell count varies from one lab to another.
+This is because each lab sets its own reference range based on the people it serves.
+In general, for adults, a count lower than 3,500 white blood cells per microliter of blood is considered low.
+For children, an expected count depends on the age.

-Specific causes of a low white blood cell count include:
+Causes of a low white blood cell count include:

 - Aplastic anemia